btzy/CS4212-compiler/Programming Assignment 3 Readme.md

 - `src/test`: contains tests
 - `src/test/errors`: contains tests that are semantic errors
 - `src/test/asg1`: contains tests from assignment 1 (you can ignore this)
+- `src/test/asg2`: contains tests from assignment 2 (you can ignore this)
 - `src/testcases`: symlink to `src/test`, to satisfy assignment 3 submission requirements
 - `src/jflex`: contains jflex spec and jflex binaries
 - `src/cup`: contains cup spec and cup binaries